MrYsLab/python_banyan/docs/banyan_gateways.md

 The pin number is extracted from the OneGPIO payload.
 The pin mode is set within the *pins_dictionary* for the pin.

+Next, it performs 4 *pigpio* functions.

+* A glitch filter to debounce the pin.
+* The pin mode is set to ***input***.
+* The internal pull-up/pull-down resistor for the pin is set to ***pull-down***.
-Next it performs 4 *pigpio* functions.
-It sets a glitch filter to debounce the pin, it sets the pin as an input, it sets the pull-up resistor to the *down* state and finally it sets a callback method to be called whenever there is a state change for that pin.
+* A callback method is set.
+This method is called whenever there is a state change for the pin.

 The OneGPIO Application Component has no knowledge of all of this underlying logic.
-It simply sends the command to set the pin mode to digital input, and the OneGPIO Gateway interprets the behavior for the specific target hardware.
+It merely sends the command to set the pin mode to digital input, and the OneGPIO Gateway interprets the behavior for the specific target hardware.

 ## Adding Some More *Spin*

 The Raspberry Pi GPIO does not directly support analog input.
-Again, since you can define the meaning of a command, you can have the gateway implement anything you choose to do, including using an external device to perform the desired functionality.
+But since you control the definition of a command, the gateway can implement anything you choose, including using an external device to perform analog input.

 Here we implement analog input for the Raspberry Pi by using a PFC8591 A/D converter.